back arrow icon

 • You might get blocked on Stripe, Brex, or Mercury for non-compliance.

-Here’s what every founder needs to complete to properly dissolve a C-Corp or LLC:
+Here’s what every founder should complete to properly dissolve a U.S. startup, whether it’s a C-Corp or an LLC:

 1. Internal Approval